-Regulation Description Federal Aviation Regulation Provides requirements, standards, and processes for determining obstructions to air navigation.
+Regulation Description Federal Farmland Protection Policy Act Intended to minimize the impact that federal programs have on unnecessary and irreversible conversion of farmland to non-agricultural uses.
+Assures that federal programs are administered in a manner that is compatible with state and local units of government, private programs, and policies to protect farmland.
+Federal Aviation Regulation Provides requirements, standards, and processes for determining obstructions to air navigation.
 State and Local Sonoma County General Plan 2020 The Sonoma County General Plan contains goals, objectives, and policies to guide development within the County.
 The Land Use Element provides the distribution, location, and extent of uses for each land use category.

-The Agricultural Resources Element defines agriculture as an industry that produces and processes food, fiber, plant materials, and which includes the raising and maintaining of farm animals including horses, donkeys, mules, and similar livestock.
+Regulation Description The Agricultural Resources Element defines agriculture as an industry that produces and processes food, fiber, plant materials, and which includes the raising and maintaining of farm animals including horses, donkeys, mules, and similar livestock.
 Additionally, the Project Site is within multiple combining districts as defined by the County's zoning ordinance, including the Floodway Combining District, Floodplain Combining District, Scenic Resources Combining District, Riparian Corridor Combining Zone, and Valley Oak Habitat Combining District.
 The Project Site is within the Windsor-Larkfield-Santa Rosa Community Separator.
 Sonoma County Zoning Ordinance The Sonoma County Zoning Ordinance regulates development in the unincorporated areas of the County by establishing districts and designating lawful permitted uses and uses that may be approved through the use permit process.
 Shiloh Road Vision Plan ■ The Shiloh Road Vision Plan, implemented by the Town of Windsor General Plan, is a planning document that provides guiding principles to ensure that the Shiloh Road Vision area conveys an image that is both unique and consistent with regional architecture and one that evokes a strong sense of place and promotes walking and bicycling.
 The Project Site is not within the jurisdiction of the Town of Windsor General Plan or the Shiloh Road Vision Plan.
 Williamson Act Designed to preserve farmlands and open space lands by discouraging premature and unnecessary conversion to urban uses.
 Landowners contract with the County to maintain agricultural or open space use of their lands in return for a reduced property tax assessment.
 The Project Site is actively cultivated for the production of wine grapes; however, it is not under a Williamson Act contract.
 Right to Farm Act California Civil Code Section 3482.5, also known as the Right to Farm Act, contains provisions to ensure that agricultural operations are not considered nuisances, so long as they do not obstruct navigable waterways or public areas.
 This ordinance supersedes any conflicting local regulations but does not prohibit local jurisdictions from adopting ordinances that allow notification to those in close proximity to an agricultural activity that they are subject to the provisions of the Right to Farm Act.

-Regulation Description Sonoma County Right to Farm Ordinance ■ The Sonoma County Right to Farm Ordinance, codified in the Municipal Code as Ord.
+Sonoma County Right to Farm Ordinance ■ The Sonoma County Right to Farm Ordinance, codified in the Municipal Code as Ord.
 No. 5203 § 5, 1999, is the declared policy of the County to conserve, protect, enhance, and encourage agricultural operations on agricultural land within the unincorporated area of the County by ensuring that agricultural operations are not considered nuisances.